tdauth/scala-futures-promises/README.md

 You have to change the path to your VisualVM location.
 Note that VisualVM instruments the code for profiling and slows it down massively.

-An alternative to VisualVM is [jvmtop](https://github.com/patric-r/jvmtop).
-Run the Bash script [profilejvmtop.sh](./profilejvmtop.sh).

 ## API Documentation
 The API documentation can be generated with [scaladoc](https://docs.scala-lang.org/style/scaladoc.html) with the following command: `sbt doc`
 It will be generated into the directory `target/scala-<scala-version>/api/`.